top of page

 Frequently Asked Questions

-Why do I have to fill out a history - can't I just tell you on the phone or over email? - I get that this makes sense, but there are a few things : 1.
-But I get dozens of inquires a day and can't possibly keep it all straight.
-2. Your "quick phone call" is not long enough for me to find out what I need to give accurate advice.
+Why do I have to fill out a history - can't I just tell you on the phone or over email? - I get that this makes sense to you, but there are a few things: 1.
+I get dozens of inquires a day and can't possibly keep it all straight.
+2. Your "quick phone call" is not long enough for me to find out what I need in order to advise you.
 We need a long conversation....and THAT is what an Assessment IS.
-Plus that long phone call times dozens of people = a whole day in which I can't help pets 3.
+Plus that phone call, times dozens of people, = a whole day in which I can't help pets 3.
 You just want to know if I can help.
 Yes, I can.
 If for some reason you are the first person I cannot help significantly, I will refund your session and refer you.
 4. As you will see by the history form, there are very specific details that are essential in addressing your behavior concern.
-Me gathering all of this info during our session eats up your valuable time, and reduces how much detail I can give you to explain what needs to be done to fix things.
+Me gathering all of this info DURING our session eats up your valuable time, thus reducing how much advice I can give.
+You giving me the info (via the history form) gives me everything I need in an organized format, allowing more time to dedicate to advising you.
 5. Receiving all of the info in a block of text via email or a phone call requires time to organize into usable notes.
-If you provide that to me via my form, it saves you from paying ME to do it!
+If you provide that to me via my form, it saves you from paying ME to do the legwork.

-Why are you so expensive when my sister's friend is a dog trainer and will do it for free? - First, semantics: I am not a trainer.
+Why are you so expensive when my sister's friend was a K9 guy in the military /PD and will do it for free? - First, semantics: I am not a trainer.
 I am a behaviorist.
-If you want to train your dog in agility or to retreive birds or tyo track lost humans - I am not your person!
-You are paying for expertise, I didn't learn from my uncle who learned from his dad.
-I learned from the best of the best in my industry.
-Your sister's friend could have been the best K9 handler in his unit - that is impressive and deserving of respect - I certainly am not qualified to do such work.
-Likewise, such experience in no way qualifies someone to modify your pet's behavior.
-It is apples and koalas.
-I am academically trained to know how your pet's brain and body function, how animals learn, and how to change behavior.
-It is not through training.
-It is through behavior modification.
-If your sister's friend has the same academic training AND decades of experience, they most certainly would not be cheap.
-I like the saying "if you think hiring an expert is expensive, wait until you hire an amateur."
+If you want to train your dog in agility, to retrieve birds or to track lost humans - I am not your person! - Second, your sister's friend could have been the best K9 handler in his unit - that is impressive and deserving of great respect - I am absolutely not qualified to do such work.
+Likewise, his experience in no way qualifies him to modify your pet's behavior.
+I am academically trained to know how your pet's brain and body function, how animals learn, and how to change behavior and it is not changed through training.
+It is changed through behavior modification.
+If your sister's friend has the same education AND experience, they most certainly would not be free. - Finally - great.
+Work with them and call me when things don't improve.
+Just know that a lot more work will be needed by that point...akin to the saying "if you think hiring an expert is expensive, wait until you hire an amateur."

 I have pet insurance.
 What's next? - Great!
 Find out if your policy covers behavior consultations with an "animal behaviorist" or "a CAAB."
 If yes, you would pay me for the session and I would issue you an invoice to share with your insurance provider, who would then reimburse you.
 Note: if your pet's behavior is mentioned in vet records dated prior tro the start of your policy, it will be considered "preexisting" and likely not covered.

-I've had dogs (or cats) my whole life, what can you tell me that I don't already know? - I'd bet you've had teeth your whle life as well.
+I've had dogs (or cats) my whole life, what can you tell me that I don't already know? - Each pet is an individual, with unique genetics, experiences, needs, and desires.
+What worked for your last 100 pets won't necessarily work for the next one.
+I know howyour pets' brains work and how all animals learn and process.
+I've been doing this for a quarter of a century and worked with literally tens of thousands of pets - and I still see new things.
+I bet you've had teeth your whle life as well.
 I'd also bet you still go to a dentist.
-Each pet is an individual, what worked for your last 100 pets won't work for all of them - even if they're all related.
-I know how their brains work and how animals learn and process.
-I've been doing this for a quarter of a century and worked with literally tens of thousands of pets - and I still see new things.
-Look, I can fix a basic pipe but when things get hairy I need to call a plumber.
+I can fix a basic pipe but when things get hairy I need to call a plumber.

 How can virtual possibly work?
 Don't you need to see the behavior to fix it? - This is a VERY common misconception.
 No - I do NOT need to see the behavior to address it.
 Often times, I don't ever even need to see your pet.
 Hint: 90% of what I do is training the human ;) In fact, if your pet is exibiting fear, anxiety, or aggression, I do NOT want to see it at all.
-I can help your dog that attacks other dogs on leash walks or your cat that stalks your guests, withoutevering being outside with you or entering your home.
+Ever.
+I can help your dog that attacks other dogs on leash walks or your cat that stalks your guests, without ever meeting your pet.
 I've done it hundreds of times already.

-My cat is anxious, can you prescribe medications? - No. I am ,not a veterinarian.
-I cannot recommend nor provide medications or dosages or medical.procedures, etc. However, I can recommend things to discuss with your veterinarian.
+My cat is anxious, can you prescribe medications? - No. I am not a veterinarian and cannot prescribe.
+I also cannot recommend specific medican names nor dosages.
+However, I can recommend things to discuss with your veterinarian.
 I can also discuss with you if I think behavioral pharmocology in general would be appropriate for your pet.
-I am also happy to chart with your vet about anything at all.
+I am also happy to chat with your vet about anything at all.

 What are your qualifications?